-Your list contains a lot of information about your subscribers, like when they signed up, where they’re located, and how they interact with your email marketing.
-You can use this information to filter subscribers into what we call segments, and then target these subscribers with customized campaign content to increase engagement, promote products, and grow your brand.
+Your list contains a lot of information about your contacts, like when they were added to your list, where they live, and how they interact with your marketing.
+You can use this information to filter contacts into segments, and then target them with email or ad campaigns.

 In this article, you'll learn how segments work in MailChimp.

 We use the term segment in two ways: as a verb and a noun.
 To segment is to take the action of filtering and dividing similar contacts.
 The resulting list of contacts is also called a segment.

 Someone who has opted in to receive your email marketing campaigns.

 Someone who was opted in to receive your email marketing campaigns, but isn't currently.